 She sat up and accepted the bowl. “ ‘Dashi?’ ”

-He looked back at the pot as he fixed himself a bowl.
+He stared at the pot as he fixed himself a bowl.
 “Indashi.
 Yer tribe, according to ther’ tattoos on yer stranglers.
 Were you clobbered on the noggin?
 How can you not remember yer own tribe?”

 “Indashi…” She looked down at her “stranglers” (her forearms).
-Jagged designs were inked across them—like something a death metal band might choose for a kick-ass album font.
+Jagged designs were inked across them—like something a death metal band might use for a kick-ass album font.

 “Ayep.”
-The old-timer gave her tats a knowing nod.
+The old-timer gave her a knowing nod.
 “Yer definitely ’dashi.
-Shame you don’t have yer raptor steed handy—we’d be able to chase us down some tasty game.”
+Shame you don’t have yer raptor handy—we’d be able to chase us down some tasty game.”

 He slurped down a spoonful of stew.
 “Mongo.
 Been livin’ out here for o’er twenty years.”
 He smacked his lips.
-“Try some grubbocks.
-It don’t taste good when you let it get cold.”
+“Try some a’ yer grubbocks.
+It don’t taste good if’n you let it get cold.”

-Holly inspected her bowl with a suspicious eye.
+Holly scrutinized her bowl with a mistrustful gaze.
 The prospect of eating something called grubbocks didn’t exactly whet her appetite.
 She dipped her spoon below the surface of the stew, disturbing a host of suspicious-looking morsels.
 Some of it was plant matter, but—

 “Ra-KAWK!”
-A fur-faced worm poked up from the liquid, looking around with a cagey gaze.
+A fur-faced worm poked up from the liquid and looks side to side with a cagey gaze.
 Before she could scream, it leapt out of her bowl.

 “AAAHHH!”
 Holly shot to her feet, banging her head against the low-sloped ceiling.
 Somehow, she managed to avoid spilling her soup—only a little slopped to the floor.

 “What’re you doing?”
-Mongo yelled, outraged.
+Mongo yelled.
 He snatched the worm-thing off the ground and jammed it in his mouth.
-As he gulped it down, his eyes narrowed into a pained squint.
+As he gulped it down, his eyes narrowed into a pained squint, then widened in pleasure.
 “Aah…that’s tasty!
 Dern tasty!”
 He wiped his mouth with the back of his wrist and fixed Holly with a reproachful glare.
 “Don’t go wasting food, ye big ’Dashi!
 Yer should know better!”

 “Don’t matter,” Mongo said, digging into his stew.
 “Yer can’t waste good food, even if it smells like week-old poop.”

 “Uh…what do you call those…those creatures?”
-She tentatively examined her creature-infested soup.
+She tentatively examined her critter-infested soup.

 “Wormy-squirmies,” Mongo said.
 “Can’t freeze ’em, boil ’em, or cut ’em up.
 Only way to kill ’em is by eatin’ ’em.
 There’s somethin’ in our stomach that breaks ’em down.
 Go on,” he nodded at her bowl.
 “Try one—they’ll make you feel topsy.”

-Holly had never heard that word—topsy—but she was pretty sure she got the gist; eating a worm creature would lift her spirits.
+Holly had never heard that word—topsy—but she was pretty sure she got the gist of it; eating a worm creature would lift her spirits.
 She stared at her bowl for a long moment.

 A fuzzy head poked above the surface.
 “Ruh-KAWK!”
 Then it leapt from her bowl.

 At the same time Mongo yelled “Grab it!” she slapped it upward with a rising palm-swipe.
 As it arced toward her face she opened wide and—GALUMPH—maowed it down.
-She became completely still, afraid that undue movement would invite catastrophe.
+Holly froze, afraid that undue movement would invite catastrophe.

 A few seconds later: “BRRRAAAP!!!”